 7. Get people engaged and listen to their concerns

-Allow people to voice their grievances and concerns (better out than in!), otherwise these fester and amplify, becoming much bigger problems and generating greater resistance.
+Allow people to voice their grievances and concerns (better out than in!); otherwise, these fester and amplify, becoming much bigger problems and generating greater resistance.
 People want to feel heard.
-Create opportunities for dialogue and tap into the expertise of communications specialists within your organisation if necessary, so you can tell the story of the proposed change in a way that resonates with all those involved.
+Good listening skills enable change, so create opportunities for dialogue and tap into the expertise of communications specialists within your organisation if necessary —so you can tell the story of the proposed change in a way that resonates with all those involved.

-When managing change, and the impact of change, it’s tempting to just “roll your sleeves up and get stuck in”, but scheduling time for these preparatory tasks is critical for helping changes to really stick.
+When managing change and the impact of change, it’s tempting to just “roll your sleeves up and get stuck in”, especially when there are tight deadlines to meet and pressure from the top to be seen to be delivering, but scheduling time for these preparatory tasks is critical for helping changes to really stick.

-The Change Management Practitioner qualification offers a range of models and routes to successful change, so you can find out what things can really make a difference for individuals, teams and organisations.
+Find out more about The Change Management Practitioner qualification, offering a range of models and routes to successful change, so you can discover what things can make a difference for individuals, teams and organisations.